burgil/supe-project-creator/README.md

 If you get any error related to `esbuild` during usage, Try to restart the terminal and try again, To avoid downloading dependencies it uses `bunx` (`NPX` Alternative) to fetch packages like `http-server`, `nodemon` and `esbuild`.

 > [!IMPORTANT]
 > Supe Project Creator does not require a separate installation step.
 Simply execute the command above to create a new project instantly.
-In future releases, it will also be available as a package, allowing you to write custom code that generates projects programmatically.
+In future releases, it will also be available as a package, allowing you to write custom code that generates projects programmatically. (**Work in Progress**).
+To test this feature, run `bun test` in your terminal.

 After creating a new project using the Supe Project Creator, you will first need to navigate to the newly created project directory before proceeding with the setup: